 Insert a plant offset into the potting mix so that it remains upright and rests snugly.

-Lightly water the soil so that it is damp and place the pot in a sunny, warm window indoors or outdoors on the patio.
+Lightly water the soil so that it is damp and place the pot in a warm window indoors that gets bright light but no direct sun, or outdoors in a location that's brightly lit.

 Check on the young plant weekly, watering as needed to keep the soil damp.
 If temperatures rise above 85 degrees Fahrenheit, daily watering may be needed to keep soil barely damp.
 In cooler winter months, err on the side of underwatering so no stem root occurs in the moist soil and cooler temperatures.

 Collect brown, ripe seed pods (they look like small cucumbers) from the upper branches of the Madagascar palm in late summer to late fall.
 Allow the pods to air dry fully for one to four weeks to ensure they fully ripen, split open and reveal the many white-winged seeds.
 Discard any pods that blacken and succumb to any rot.

 Soak the seeds in warm water for 24 hours by placing them in a small cup.
 Use nonchlorinated water.

 Fill a seed tray with coarse sand and place it in a warm, sunny location where temperatures hover between 70 and 80 F. Sown Madagascar palm seeds take three weeks to six months to germinate at 72 F. Place holes in the bottom of the seed tray to ensure proper drainage.

 Sow the pre-soaked Madagascar palm seeds in the moist sand in the tray, covering them with no more than 1/4 inch of damp sand.
 Seeds germinate in as little as three to four days.
 Sporadic germination of seeds continues for up to six months after sowing.

 Wet the seed tray's sandy soil as needed to keep the soil moist until the seeds germinate.
 Fill a spray bottle with room-temperature water and use it for precise application of water to the sand without disrupting the sand particles or overwatering.